-No matter how hard you clean the bathroom that nasty dark and grimy mold will appear eventually in a tiny corner, such as the caulk.
-There are some tips to prevent it, but at some point mold will grow on the silicone sealant due to moisture.
+No matter how hard you clean the bathroom, that nasty dark and grimy mold will eventually appear in a tiny corner, such as the caulk.
+Although there are a few tips to prevent it, mold will eventually grow on silicone sealants.

-Anyhow, you don’t have to panic because, even if it grows on the silicone sealant, mold will go away pretty easily due to some incredible products that replace successfully any toxic mold remover.
+However, you don’t have to worry since, even if it grows on the silicone sealant, mold can be easily removed thanks to some amazing products that can replace toxic mold removers.

-I’m pretty familiar with this situation, because the tub caulk in my bathroom was covered entirely with some black and moldy grime, and I tried to remove it with chlorine and many other chemicals, but it caught a yellowish aspect.
+My tub caulk in my bathroom was covered entirely with some black and moldy grime, and I tried to remove it with chlorine and other chemicals, but it turned yellow.
 At least it wasn’t black!
-But I discovered this incredible homemade caulk remover solution that vanish any mold spore completely without ruining the silicone sealant.

-Just mix both the above ingredients in the bowl until you get the consistency of toothpaste so it can stick to the moldy caulk.
+Put both ingredients in a bowl and mix until they have the consistency of toothpaste so that they can stick to the moldy caulk.

-After you obtained the paste, use the toothbrush to apple the paste over the silicone sealant.
+✅ Once you have obtained the paste, apply it to the silicone sealant with a toothbrush.
 Make sure that the paste is thick enough to cover the entire caulk.
 Let it act for 30 minutes.

-At the end, just remove with warm water all the hardened paste and you’ll see a white and cleaned caulk underneath.
+✅ Simply remove all the hardened paste with warm water and you’ll see a white, clean caulk underneath.